Enlightenment/efl/README.md

 ## Platforms

-EFL is primarily developerd on Linux (GNU/Linux) and should work on most distributions as long as dependencies are provided.
+EFL is primarily developed on Linux (GNU/Linux) and should work on most distributions as long as dependencies are provided.
 It has been compiled and run also on Windows (using MSYS2 + mingw-w64 - please see [Phabricator windows docs](https://phab.enlightenment.org/w/windows)),